-Trifle is traditionally a fruit dessert, layered with sherry or other fortified wine soaked sponge cake and pudding.
-My creation was a little more modern, prepared with preserved lemon loaf cake, lemon curd cream and a little limoncello.
-Fresh berries are the secret to making this summer trifle, so refreshingly special and if you haven’t sampled the strawberries this season, they are super duper sweet.
+Trifle is traditionally a fruit and cream dessert with soaked sponge cake and layered with pudding.
+My seasonal creation is a little more modern, and prepared with my Preserved Lemon Loaf Cake, lemon curd cream and a little limoncello.
+Fresh summer berries are the secret to making this trifle so refreshingly special, and if you haven’t sampled the strawberries this season, they are super sweet.

-You can make the trifle a day ahead and store it in the refrigerator for your party or gathering.
-This makes a great wedding or baby shower dessert too.
+You can make this trifle a day ahead and store it in the refrigerator for a party or gathering.
+I just love it served after dinner on a warm evening, or for a bridal, or baby shower instead of cake.

 Preserved Lemon Loaf Cake